Nevada Disability Information

 Winning Disability Benefits in Nevada

-For years, we have successfully represented thousands of clients from Nevada.
+Cannon Disability Law helps hundreds of disability clients in Nevada every year.
 Our clients live throughout Nevada, including in Las Vegas, Henderson, Summerlin, and other Nevada cities.
-We represent all of our Nevada clients in hearings before the administrative law judges at the downtown Las Vegas hearing office, which is in the Lloyd D. George Federal Courthouse.
+We represent all of our Nevada clients in hearings before the administrative law judges at the downtown Las Vegas hearing office.
+The Hearing Office is inside the Lloyd D. George Federal Courthouse.

 Henderson SSA Office

 Las Vegas SSA Office

 OUR NEVADA HISTORY